Politics of the United Kingdom: Devolved national parliaments

 Though the British parliament remains the sovereign parliament, Scotland and Wales have devolved parliaments and Northern Ireland has an assembly.
 Each can have its powers broadened, narrowed or changed by an act of the UK Parliament.
 Both the Scottish Parliament and the Welsh Senedd gained legislative power over some forms of taxation between 2012 and 2016.
 Their power over economic issues is significantly constrained by an act of parliament passed in 2020.

 The UK is a unitary state with a devolved system of government.
 This contrasts with a federal system, in which sub-parliaments or state parliaments and assemblies have a clearly defined constitutional right to exist and a right to exercise certain constitutionally guaranteed and defined functions and cannot be unilaterally abolished by acts of the central parliament.
-All three devolved parliaments are elected by proportional representation: the additional-member system is used in Scotland and Wales, and single transferable vote is used in Northern Ireland.
+All three devolved parliaments are elected by proportional representation: the additional-member system is used in Scotland, a closed list form of proportional representation of is used in Wales, and single transferable vote is used in Northern Ireland.

 England, therefore, is the only country in the UK not to have its own devolved parliament.
-However, senior politicians of all main parties have voiced concerns in regard to the West Lothian question, which is raised where certain policies for England are set by MPs from all four constituent nations whereas similar policies for Scotland or Wales might be decided in the devolved assemblies by legislators from those countries alone.
-Alternative proposals for English regional government have stalled, following a poorly received referendum on devolved government for the North East of England, which had hitherto been considered the region most in favour of the idea, with the exception of Cornwall, where there is widespread support for a Cornish Assembly, including all five Cornish MPs.
-England is therefore governed according to the balance of parties across the whole of the United Kingdom.
+However, senior politicians of all main parties have voiced concerns in regard to the West Lothian question, which is raised where certain policies for England are set by MPs from all four constituent nations whereas similar policies for Scotland or Wales might be decided in the devolved assemblies by legislators from those countries alone (named after former prime minister Gordon Brown's parliamentary seat).
+In 2015, English votes for English laws was proposed which would allow for laws relating to England (and when deemed relevant Wales), that nations respective MPs would be the only MPs that would be able to vote on laws relating to the aforementioned countries, though the proposal was later scrapped in 2021.

-The government has no plans to establish an English parliament or assembly although several pressure groups are calling for one.
-One of their main arguments is that MPs (and thus voters) from different parts of the UK have inconsistent powers.
-Currently an MP from Scotland can vote on legislation which affects only England but MPs from England (or indeed Scotland) cannot vote on matters devolved to the Scottish parliament.
-Indeed, the former prime minister Gordon Brown, who was an MP for a Scottish constituency until the 2015 general election, introduced some laws that only affect England and not his own constituency.
-This anomaly is known as the West Lothian question.

-The policy of the British Government in England was to establish elected regional assemblies with no legislative powers.
-The London Assembly was the first of these, established in 2000, following a referendum in 1998, but further plans were abandoned following rejection of a proposal for an elected assembly in North East England in a referendum in 2004.
-Unelected regional assemblies remain in place in eight regions of England.
+Various forms of regional devolution in England have taken place since Scottish and Welsh devolution.
+Regions of England were established in 1994, with powers expanded in 1999 by the Regional Development Agencies Act 1998, though these were later abolished in 2010.
+A series of referendums were planned for local devolution beginning in London's 1998 referendum forming the London Assembly and Mayor of London in 2000, though further plans ceased following a loss in a 2004 North East referendum.
+Following the passage of the Local Democracy, Economic Development and Construction Act 2009, combined authorities began being created in 2014, and have been expanding ever since then with agreements of local governments.